FlagOpen/FlagScale/README.md

 Before running `dist_stop.sh`, you should provide the required information:
   * `HOSTFILE`: the hostfile of the nodes for the current training.

+### Do the heterogenous training

+It is very simple to do the heterogeneous training on chips of different generations with the same architecture or compatible architectures.
+You only need to follow the steps below and everything else just remains the same as the above homogeneous training.
+In addition, you can also refer to the examples [1](./examples/aquila/34B/pretrain_aquila_34b_distributed_A800_16n_80g_A100_48n_40g_hetero_pp.sh), [2](./examples/aquila/34B/pretrain_aquila_34b_distributed_A800_16n_80g_A100_48n_40g_hetero_dp.sh), [3](./examples/aquila/70B/pretrain_aquila_70b_distributed_A800_16n_80g_A100_48n_40g_hetero_pp.sh) for better understanding.

+1. Extend the hostfile

+   Before doing the heterogenous training, you should extend the hostfile by adding the device types.
+You are free to choose the identifier strings for these device types, but please ensure they are not duplicated.

+    ```
+    hostnames-1/IP-1 slots=8 typeA
+    hostnames-2/IP-2 slots=8 typeB
+    ```

+2. Add the heterogeneous configuration
+   * If you choose the heterogenous pipeline parallelism mode, please set the following configurations:
+      * `hetero-mode`: specify the heterogenous training mode `pp`.
+      * `hetero-current-device-type`: specify the device type of the current node.
+      * `hetero-device-types`: specify all the device types used in this training.
+      * `hetero-pipeline-stages`: specify the stage splitting configuration.
+For example, given `2 4 4 3 5 5 5`, the total pipeline parallel size is `2 + 3 = 5`, the total number of the model layers is `4 + 4 + 5 + 5 + 5 = 23`, the pipeline parallel size for the first device type in the `hetero-device-types` list is `2` and the pipeline parallel size for the second device type in the `hetero-device-types` is list `3`.

+   * If you choose the heterogenous data parallelism mode, please set the following configurations:
+      * `hetero-mode`: specify the heterogenous training mode `dp`.
+      * `hetero-current-device-type`: specify the device type of the current node.
+      * `hetero-device-types`: specify all the device types used in this training.
+      * `hetero-micro-batch-sizes`: specify the micro batch size splitting configuration.
+For example, given `2 1 3 2`, the total data parallel size is `2 + 3 = 5` and the micro batch size for each training iteration is `2 * 1 + 3 * 2 = 8`, the data parallel size for the first device type in the `hetero-device-types` list is `2` and the data parallel size for the second device type in the `hetero-device-types` is `3` list.
+      * **Remove** the `micro-batch-size` configuration because `hetero-micro-batch-sizes` works as the same purpose.

 ### From FlagScale to HuggingFace